Timo Boll: Knee injury and comeback (2015–2016)

 Boll kept his good form at the Chinese Super League in 2015, obtaining a result of 7 wins and 5 losses.
 Due to a knee injury, Boll opted for an operation to pre-empt a more serious injury.
 The surgery kept him out of action for an extended period of time.
 After resting from the surgery, Boll qualified for the 2016 Summer Olympics.

 At the Olympic Singles event, Boll lost against Quadri Aruna in the round of 32.
 At the Team event, Boll along with partners Bastian Steger and Dimitrij Ovtcharov won the bronze medal at the team event.

-Continued Success (2017–)
+Continued success (2017–2020)

 Boll also won the silver medal at the 2017 World Cup, defeating Lin Gaoyuan in the quarterfinals, Ma Long in the semi-finals but losing to teammate Dimitrij Ovtcharov in the finals.
 He won the silver medal in the following World Cup in 2018, losing to Fan Zhendong in the finals.

 Boll won another eight titles at the European Table Tennis Championships in 2009, 2010, 2011 and 2018.

-Timo Boll will represent Germany in the men's singles event at the 2021 Tokyo Olympics, where he hopes to medal.